lee-winchester/butterfly-classification-cnn/README.md

-# Butterfly classification using CNN
+# Butterfly classification using transfer learning
 -build and train a CNN to classify 10 different butterfly species.

 <bold>Dataset:</bold>